anderaus/anderaus.github.io/_posts/2017-11-07-schedule-an-azure-function-using-local-time.md

 ![Website time zone setting](/images/171107_WebsiteTimeZoneSetting.PNG){: .align-center}

-Valid values for time zones can be found here: https://technet.microsoft.com/library/cc749073(v=ws.10).aspx
+Valid values for time zones can be found [in this list](https://technet.microsoft.com/library/cc749073(v=ws.10).aspx).

 After adding the setting in the Azure Portal I just needed to change my CRON expression to Norwegian hours; <code>0 0 7,15 * * *</code>, and everything worked fine.